MicrosoftDocs/learn/learn-pr/wwl-data-ai/fundamentals-generative-ai/includes/2-what-is-generative-ai.md

 |Generate and understand images | "Create an image of an elephant eating a burger" | `An image` |
 |Generate and understand code | "Show me how to code a game of tic-tac-toe with Python" | `Code` |

 We get responses that appear like the model understands our prompts because of language modeling.
 Understanding how generative AI's language modeling works can give you a greater ability to apply its capabilities with confidence.
-Next we will take a look at how models have evolved and some constraints.
+Next we will take a look at how language models have evolved.